Hold Fast to God’s Truth

 Perfecting the Saints, Guarding the Truth

 In Ephesians 4:15 Paul says that he is speaking the truth in love.
-According to the Greek definition of agape, if he is speaking the truth according to agape love then it must be for the affection, benevolence and charity of the people he is speaking to and that he is presenting the reality of what God deems as truth.
+According to the Greek definition of agape, if he is speaking the truth according to agape love then it must be for the good of the people he is speaking to and that he is presenting the reality of what God deems as truth.

 From this passage in Ephesians we can see two important practical applications for godly communication in the way we are to speak to one another.
 The first principle is that we are to speak the truth.
 The second is that we are to do so in a way that is characterized by [agape] love.